 Welcome to my Hempworx MLM review.

-It hasn’t taken long for MLM companies to recognize that there is a lot of money to be made in the surging CBD market and in this article, I am going be looking at Hempworx, a relative newcomer, and letting you know whether, as they claim, they really do offer a great business opportunity or whether it’s just another dubious scheme that will give you little or no return.
+It hasn’t taken long for MLM companies to recognize that there is a lot of money to be made in the surging CBD market and in this Hempworx MLM review I am going be looking at Hempworx, a relative newcomer on the scene, and letting you know whether, as they claim, they really do offer a great business opportunity or whether it’s just another dubious scheme that will give you little or no return.
 Worse still, could it be an outright scam?
 Let’s see.

 Its products can be purchased online directly from Hempworx but most are sold, as per the standard MLM model, by Hempworx members, who are known as ‘affiliates’.